Anadi-Gupta1/Daily-commit/README.md

 ## Customization

-You can customize the number of commits and timing by editing the `multi_commit_schedule.sh` script.
+You can customize the number of commits by editing the `COMMITS_PER_DAY` variable in the `midnight_commit.sh` script.

 ## Troubleshooting